fadion/strongoose/README.md

 ## Virtual, Methods, and Statics

 Mongoose supports them either via schema methods, or by passing a plain class to [Schema.loadClass](https://mongoosejs.com/docs/api.html#schema_Schema-loadClass).
-The latter is specifically problematic for Typescript, which has no idea of what `this` refers to or where are the field names coming from.
+The latter is specifically problematic for Typescript, which has no idea where the field names are coming from.
 Strongoose makes it as easy as defining methods.

 ```typescript
 class Book extends Strongoose {